-In the 19th century, Llanfrechfa Grange Hospital (that’s pronounced ‘l-laf-rang’ for any non-Welsh speakers), was a large mansion, deep in the Welsh countryside.
-Now, it lends its grounds to a new build specialist hospital!
+In the 19th century, Llanfrechfa Grange was a minor stately home, deep in the Welsh countryside.
+Now, it lends its grounds to a new build specialist hospital – Grange University Hospital!
 With 470 beds, this impressive hospital caters to patients who need serious, complex, or critical care.

-The trust wanted a range of hoists through 47 rooms, all of which were identified as having hoisting requirements following a full review of the hospital.
-Included in this were: 29 inpatient rooms, 10 anesthetic rooms, and 8 other treatment rooms.
+The health board wanted a range of hoists through 47 rooms, all of which were identified as having hoisting requirements following a full review of the hospital.
+Included in this were: 29 inpatient rooms, 10 anaesthetic rooms, and 8 other treatment rooms.

 Working alongside BDP Architects and Laing O’Rourke, we then designed and installed a mix of monorail and H-frame hoist systems throughout the hospital.
 Now, they are all set to accommodate all kinds of patient handling requirements!